cvalenzuela/Mappa/tutorials/taxiroutes/README.md

   - data
     + `taxiday1.geojson`

+And a running server serving the root of that folder.

 ### index.html

 Open the `index.html` file in any text editor and add references to the libraries and script to it.
 This is the only thing that needs to be done with this file.